JCDon/READMEGenerator/README.md

     To use my project you must:

-    1.
+    1. Enter a local terminal and npm install fs and inquirer.

-    2. then its step two of working the site
+    2. Type "node index.js" into the terminal to generate questions.

-    3. finally its step three of working the site
+    3. Answer in complete sentences to fill in an auto-completed README.md file.

 ## Usage